Logo Sciencesconf

 This first morning session is devoted to AI‑based surrogates for solving partial differential equations, with a focus on Physics‑Informed Neural Networks (PINNs) and Neural Operator architectures.
 It will cover recent theoretical and algorithmic advances, discuss training and generalization issues for complex multi‑scale systems, and explore how these models interface with traditional solvers on modern HPC platforms.
 Invited contributions will present PINN‑based approaches, Neural Operator methods, and selected applications ranging from plasma physics to fluid dynamics, highlighting both performance gains and current limitations in terms of accuracy, stability, and scalability.

-Morning session: From Generative models to Foundation models
+9.00 AM - 12.40 PM (CEST) Morning session - From Generative models to Foundation models

 This morning session will explore generative models and foundation models for scientific computing, with an emphasis on diffusion models and foundation models for scientific computing.
 A focus will be given on the mathematical foundations as well as their applications to real physical cases.